Chicago Blackhawks: 2020–2023: The Toews and Kane era ends

 The 2020–21 season would be delayed to January 2021 and condensed to 56 games due to the ongoing COVID-19 pandemic.
-The Blackhawks signed forwards Mattias Janmark, Lucas Wallmark and Carl Soderberg during free agency to one-year deals.
+The Blackhawks signed forwards Mattias Janmark, Lucas Wallmark and Carl Söderberg during free agency to one-year deals.
 Veteran forward Brandon Saad was traded to the Colorado Avalanche for defensemen Nikita Zadorov and Anton Lindholm.
 The team's captain, Jonathan Toews, announced he would forgo the season due to an undisclosed medical illness.
 The Blackhawks parted with longtime goaltender Corey Crawford, who signed with the New Jersey Devils but ultimately retired before the season's start without playing any games for the Devils.
 Brent Seabrook, the team's veteran defenseman, announced his retirement midway through the season due a lingering hip injury sustained the previous season.
 Andrew Shaw, who previously rejoined the Blackhawks in 2019, also announced he would retire from playing due to concussions suffered throughout his career.
 The Blackhawks relied heavily on their rookies during the season to replenish their depth, including forwards Brandon Hagel, Philipp Kurashev and Pius Suter, defensemen Ian Mitchell and Wyatt Kalynuk and goaltender Kevin Lankinen.
 Despite the roster turnaround, the Blackhawks completed the first half of the season with a 14–9–5 record and sat in fourth place in their division.
 The team struggled from mid-March through April, going 8–15–1, and subsequently traded away Janmark, Wallmark and Soderberg at the trade deadline.
 The Blackhawks failed to qualify for the playoffs once more and finished in sixth place with a 24–25–7 record.
 The Blackhawks named Danny Wirtz, the son of Rocky Wirtz, as their new chief executive officer on December 16, 2020.
 The team made some significant changes in their front office, promoting the general manager, Stan Bowman, to the role of president of hockey operations, and appointing Jaime Faulkner as the new president of business operations.